-The Investment Adviser can select investments to the extent they do not trigger a breach of the carbon target and are in line with the exclusion policy.
+The Investment Adviser can select investments to the extent they do not trigger a breach of the carbon target and are in line with the negative screening policy.

-3) Good governance practices.
+- 3) Good governance practices.
 The Fund promotes, among other characteristics, environmental and social characteristics, provided that the companies in which investments are made follow good governance practices.
 Good governance practices are evaluated as part of the Investment Adviser's ESG integration process.
 Such practices are assessed through a monitoring process and fundamental analysis based on various metrics.
-The Investment Adviser regularly engages in dialogue with companies on corporate governance issues.
+The Investment Adviser regularly engages in dialogue with companies on corporate governance issues. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?